 - Discourage the purchase or rental of a dwelling

 - Assign a person to a particular building or neighborhood or section of a building or neighborhood

 - For profit, persuade, or try to persuade, homeowners to sell their homes by suggesting that people of a particular protected characteristic are about to move into the neighborhood (blockbusting)

-- Refuse to provide or discriminate in the terms or conditions of homeowners insurance because of the race, color, religion, sex, disability, familial status, or national origin of the owner and/or occupants of a dwelling
+- Refuse to provide or discriminate in the terms or conditions of homeowners insurance because of the race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin of the owner and/or occupants of a dwelling

 - Deny access to or membership in any multiple listing service or real estate brokers’ organization

 For more information and examples, visit Examples of Housing Discrimination.

 In Mortgage Lending:

 It is illegal discrimination to take any of the following actions based on race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin:

 - Refuse to make a mortgage loan or provide other financial assistance for a dwelling